Getting Started with myON (Administrators and Faculty)

 For Faculty, the books shown for a ZPD and the books shown for a grade both have drop-down lists.
 You can select different ZPD ranges and grades to see how recommendations change.

 Students can select the drop-down list in the "Because I Like" category of recommended books to choose a different category.
 Students may also have a category that lets them choose to see recommended books in a specific language.

 To see more information about a book, students select the book cover.
 To open the book and start reading it, students select the button.
+To record themselves reading the book, students select the button.
 To see information about the book, students select the button.
 To add the book to their favorites, students select the button.
 For some books, students may also be able to choose to take an Accelerated Reader Quiz by selecting the button.

 How book options are different for Faculty and Administrators: As a teacher, the options available to you for books are different.
 For each book, you will see the reading level (the grade based on the ATOS book level), a Read button, an Add to Favorites link, and a Share drop-down list.
 When you select Share, you can choose to copy the book link to share with another user on your myON site, add the book directly to a bundle in your Favorites and Bundles, or add the book to a project.

 To see the book information window described below, Faculty and Administrators select the book cover or the title.

 If a student clicks the button, a window with information about the book will open.

 Next to each piece of information on the right, students can click to see more books like this one.
 For example, students could find more books from the same book series by clicking the icon next to the Book Series name.

 To see more information about the book, students click .
 Students can see the author, the audio length, the ATOS book level, the AR quiz number, and the copyright date.

 Students Select Browse to choose books by category.